ScoopInstaller/Scoop/README.md

 What does Scoop do?
 -------------------

-* Quickly installs the tools and utilities you need, with minimum fuss.
+* Quickly installs tools and utilities.
 * Makes sharing scripts and utilities easy.
 * Enables productive scripting in Windows using a composition of collected utilities.
-* Doesn't follow PowerShell conventions.

 Scoop vs [Chocolatey](http://chocolatey.org)